vikingmanas/vikingmanas/README.md

 ## 🎯 About Me

 - 💼 I'm a developer with a strong focus on **Java**, **databases**, and crafting **custom data structures**.
-- 🚀 I'm constantly learning and implementing good design principles like **SOLID** to make my code clean, efficient, and scalable.
+- 🚀 I'm constantly learning and implementing design principles like **SOLID** to make my code clean, efficient, and scalable.

 ## 💻 Technical Skills